IceClear/StableSR/README.md

 We further directly test StableSR on AIGC and compared with several diffusion-based upscaler following the suggestions.
 The demo below is a 4x resolution on the image from [here](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111).
-The results is in 4K resolution.
+The result is in 4K resolution.
 More comparisons can be found [here](https://github.com/IceClear/StableSR/issues/2).

 [<img src="assets/imgsli_11.jpg" width="800px"/>](https://imgsli.com/MTc4MDg3)